MicrosoftDocs/VBA-Docs/api/Outlook.Folder.GetCustomIcon.md

 - Hidden folders

 You can only call  **GetCustomIcon** from code that runs in-process as Outlook.
 An **IPictureDisp** object cannot be marshaled across process boundaries.
 If you attempt to call **GetCustomIcon** from out-of-process code, an exception occurs.
-For more information, see[An automation server cannot pass a pointer to the picture object's IPictureDisp implementation across process boundaries](https://support.microsoft.com/kb/150034).
+For more information, see [An automation server cannot pass a pointer to the picture object's IPictureDisp implementation across process boundaries](https://support.microsoft.com/kb/150034).

 ## See also